Nictiz/eu-nl-compared/maps/xtehr2zibs2024/AlertFlag.md

 | card._xtehr | 1..1 |
 | card._zib | (0..1) |
 | definition_xtehr | A coded or textual representation of the flag. |
 | definition_zib | A warning, other than a condition or problem.
-For example, a patient can be given an ‘Aggressive patient' alert.
+For example, a patient can be given an ï¿½Aggressive patient' alert.
 The warning can be entered in code (there are codes for frequently used alerts), but seeing the dynamic nature of the warnings cf. SARS and Ebola, these alerts will often be entered as free text. |
 | definitioncode_zib |  |
 | id_xtehr | EHDSAlertFlag.code |